-All students in collaborative MPH programs must meet graduation requirements of the MPH.
+All students in combination MPH programs must meet graduation requirements of the MPH.
 A student must satisfy the curriculum requirements for each degree before either degree is awarded.
 The MPH, a 48-credit program, will allow 12 credits of appropriate law courses to be credited toward both MPH and JD degrees.
 Reciprocally, law students may receive toward the satisfaction of the JD degree 12-semester credits for courses taken in the graduate curriculum for the MPH degree.
-Two of these courses, not more than a total of 6 semester credits, will be treated as the two graduate courses ordinarily allowed to be taken outside of the College of Law for credit toward Law School graduation.
+Two of these courses, not more than a total of six semester credits, will be treated as the two graduate courses ordinarily allowed to be taken outside of the College of Law for credit toward Law School graduation.
 Students must carry the minimum number of credits required by either college.

 Click here to view the graduation requirements for the MPH program.

 Candidates for the program must meet the entrance requirements and procedures for admission to both the Juris Doctor and the Master of Public Health degree programs.
 Both programs must be informed by the student at the time of application to the second program that he/she intends to pursue the combination JD/MPH program.
 Because the time span from application to admission is more extended in the College of Law than for the Master of Public Health, it is generally recommended that students seek and gain admission to the College of Law first and make the MPH the second program.
 The combination degree program is not open to students who have already earned either the JD or the MPH degree.

 Click here to view the admissions criteria for the Juris Doctor through UF College of Law.